omegaBionic/omgUtilites/README.md

-# omgUtilites
-This repos is used for omgUtilites.
+This repository is used for utilities.